coordinatorstory/coordinatorstory-backend/docs/api.md

 #### Response

-A single Story object, or `404` id story does not exist.
+A single Story object, or `404` if story does not exist.

 ## Users (protected)